awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-transfer-server.md

 The Amazon Resource Name \(ARN\) of the AWS Certificate Manager \(ACM\) certificate\.
 Required when `Protocols` is set to `FTPS`\.
 To request a new public certificate, see [Request a public certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html) in the * AWS Certificate Manager User Guide*\.
 To import an existing certificate into ACM, see [Importing certificates into ACM](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html) in the * AWS Certificate Manager User Guide*\.
-To request a private certificate to use FTPS through private IP addresses, see [Creating and managing a Private CA](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html) in the * AWS Certificate Manager User Guide*\.
+To request a private certificate to use FTPS through private IP addresses, see [Request a private certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-private.html) in the * AWS Certificate Manager User Guide*\.
 Certificates with the following cryptographic algorithms and key sizes are supported:
 + 2048\-bit RSA \(RSA\_2048\)
 + 4096\-bit RSA \(RSA\_4096\)